The holiday list that saves time, money and stress

 - What can we delegate (to one member of the family, to someone else or a business)?

-We’ve been making a holiday “must” list for several years now.
-Proof that it’s cut down on stress and prevented some holiday burnout?
+Proof that our family “holiday list” has cut stress and prevented some holiday burnout?
 I can’t say we haven’t had a single sniffle on Dec.
 26, but we’ve gotten very close!